pimvanpelt/vppcfg/README.md

 tested.
 Unit tests are provided in the `unittests/` directory with a Python test runner in `tests.py`.
-Besides regular unittests provided by the Python framework, a YAMLTest is a test which reads a two-document YAML file, with the first document describing test metadata, and the second document being a candidate configuration to test, and it then runs all syntax and semantic validators and reports back.
+Besides regular unittests provided by the Python framework, a YAMLTest is a test which reads a two-document YAML file, with the first document describing test metadata, and the second document being a candidate configuration to test, and it then runs all schema and semantic validators and reports back.

 The format of the YAMLTest is as follows: